By email: firstname.lastname@example.org

 Do you accept gifts of stock?

 Women for Women International can also accept gifts of stock and cash wire transfers.
 Instructions for transferring stock and securities are provided below.
 Donor information included in electronic transfers is often incomplete.
-So please alert us in advance by providing the stock name, symbol and number of shares you plan to donate, so that we can ensure that you receive a tax receipt and acknowledgement.
+So please alert us in advance by providing the donor name and contact information, stock name, symbol and number of shares you plan to donate, so that we can ensure that you receive a tax receipt and acknowledgement.
 You may contact us by email at firstname.lastname@example.org or by mail at:

 Women for Women International